Garrett Cooper Player Props: Marlins vs. Braves

 Garrett Cooper At The Plate

-- Cooper is batting .282 with a double, a triple, three home runs and three walks.
+- Cooper has two doubles, a triple, three home runs and four walks while hitting .272.

-- Cooper has had an RBI in seven games this year (35.0%), including three multi-RBI outings (15.0%).
+- Cooper has had an RBI in eight games this year (33.3%), including four multi-RBI outings (16.7%).
 He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once three times this year (15.0%), including one multi-run game.
+- In four of 24 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.